- Important information and who we are

-- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our Platform or this website.
+- Technical Data includes the type of device you use (for example a mobile device and unique device identifier such as the IMEI number), the MAC address of your device’s wireless network, internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our Platform or website.

 - Profile Data includes your username, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 - Usage Data includes details of your use of our Platform or website.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.